 Only some PlayStation 4 games are compatible with the PlayStation VR, but Sony has built up a nice library of titles over the last two years.
 We have a big list of favourites, if you need a lot of options.

-On the other hand, if you just want to dive into the latest and greatest, here's a look at five of the best new PlayStation VR games that released this year.
+On the other hand, if you just want to dive into the latest and greatest, here’s a look at five of the best new PlayStation VR games released in the last year-plus.